Alexis Herman: Secretary of Labor

 Among Herman's responsibilities as secretary was the enforcement of child labor laws.
 During her tenure, the Department of Labor fined toy store chain Toys "R" Us $200,000 for violating laws restricting the type of work that may be done, and the number of hours that may be worked by underage employees.
 It found more than 300 teenage employees were working more and later hours than permitted, and Toys "R" Us agreed to stop the practices.

 Herman supported the United States' participation in the International Labor Organization's Child Labor Convention, a treaty designed to protect children under 18 years old from slavery, trafficking, bondage, and other abuses.
 She also defended the United States' support of a provision to allow for voluntary military service of those under 18 years old, a practice allowed in the United States, Great Britain, Germany, and the Netherlands.
 Opponents, including other nations, trade unions, and Amnesty International urged tougher provisions; however, Herman contended the focus of the treaty should be on forced labor, not voluntary military service.

-Attorney General Janet Reno appointed Independent Council Ralph I. Lancaster Jr., in May 1998, to investigate Herman after businessman Laurent J. Yene alleged she accepted kickbacks while working at the White House.
-Reno was skeptical of Yene's allegations following a preliminary FBI investigation, but she believed the Independent Council law obligated her to appoint independent council where she could not affirm the claims were without merit.
-Following a twenty-three month investigation, Independent Council Lancaster concluded that Herman had broken no laws and cleared her of all wrongdoing.
+Attorney General Janet Reno appointed Independent Counsel Ralph I. Lancaster Jr., in May 1998, to investigate Herman after businessman Laurent J. Yene alleged she accepted kickbacks while working at the White House.
+Reno was skeptical of Yene's allegations following a preliminary FBI investigation, but she believed the law obligated her to appoint independent counsel where she could not affirm the claims were without merit.
+Following a twenty-three month investigation, Independent Counsel Lancaster concluded that Herman had broken no laws and cleared her of all wrongdoing.
 She was the fifth Clinton cabinet officer to be investigated by independent counsel, and the fourth cleared of all wrongdoing.
-The Independent Council investigations of the cabinet members cost $95 million and did not uncover any felonies, leading Congress to allow the Independent Counsel Act to expire in June 1999 without re-authorization.
+The Independent Counsel investigations of the cabinet members cost $95 million and did not uncover any felonies, leading Congress to allow the Independent Counsel Act to expire in June 1999 without re-authorization.

 Herman was active in Al Gore's 2000 campaign for president.
 During the Florida election recount, Herman was part of the team planning a transition to a Gore Administration.
 ABC News and The New York Times considered her a likely candidate to remain in Gore's White House if he won.
 Elaine Chao replaced her as Secretary of Labor in the George W. Bush administration.